Representations of loop groups as factorization module categories: Factorization categories and modules

 \sssec{Remark} We warn the readers that we do not require $\underline{x}$ to be nonempty.
 In particular, there is a canonical point $\emptyset\in \Ran^\untl$ corresponding to the empty subset.
 See \secref{ss fact via operad} for the reason we make this choice.

 Note that $ \Ran^\untl$ is denoted $\Ran^{\on{untl},*}$ in \cite[Sect.
 C.5]{GLC2}.

 \sssec{} Let $\CY$ be a categorical prestack.
 A \emph{coCartesian space over $\CY$} is a categorical prestack $\CZ \to \CY$ such that for any affine scheme $S$, the functor $\CZ(S) \to \CY(S)$ is a left fibration, i.e., a coCartesian fibration in groupoids.
+We also say $\CZ\to \CY$ is a \emph{coCartesian morphism of categorical prestacks}.

 Dually, we define the notion of \emph{Cartesian spaces over $\CY$}.

 \sssec{Remark} Roughly speaking, a coCartesian space $\CT_{\Ran^\untl}$ over $\Ran^\untl$ is an assignment as follows. \begin{itemize} \item For any point $\ul{x}\in \Ran^\untl$, a (usual) prestack $\CT_{\ul{x}}$; \item For any $\ul{x}\subseteq \ul{x}'$, a morphism $\CT_{\ul{x}}\to \CT_{\ul{x}'}$ that is compatible with compositions. \end{itemize} The above data should depend ``algebraically'' on $\underline{x}$ and $\underline{x}'$.